 Haymarket is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Haymarket’s overall crime rate is lower than average for the country.

-Haymarket is a very ethnically-diverse town.
+Haymarket is an extremely ethnically-diverse town.
 The people who call Haymarket home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Haymarket residents report their race to be White, followed by Asian.
-Important ancestries of people in Haymarket include Irish, English, Italian, and Scottish.
+The greatest number of Haymarket residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Haymarket include Irish, Italian, English, and Scottish.

 The most common language spoken in Haymarket is English.
 Other important languages spoken here include Spanish and Vietnamese.